publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch8/schII/m__us_usc_t47_s923.md

         (3) __Analysis of benefits__

-        In determining whether a band of frequencies meets the criteria specified in subsection (a)(5) of this section, the Secretary shall consider—
+        In determining whether a band of frequencies meets the criteria specified in subsection (a)(5), the Secretary shall consider—

             (A) the extent to which equipment is or will be available that is capable of utilizing the band;